aprilnovak/nekRSDoc/source/input_files.rst

 * User-defined functions for the host, with ``.udf`` extension
 * User-defined functions for the device, with ``.oudf`` extension

+The "case name" is then the common prefix applied to these files - for instance, a complete input description with a case name of "eddy" would be given by the files ``eddy.par``, ``eddy.re2``, ``eddy.udf``, and ``edd.oudf``.
+The only restrictions on the case name are:

+* It must be used as the prefix on all simulation files, and
+* Typical restrictions for naming files for your operating system

-The next four sections describe the structure and syntax for each of these four files.
+The next four sections describe the structure and syntax for each of these four files for a general case.
 Because the :term:`Nek5000` code is a predecessor to nekRS, some aspects of the current nekRS input file design are selected to enable faster translation of Nek5000 input files into nekRS input files.
 Because these